 Isamu Noguchi, the son of an American mother and Japanese father, was born on November 17, 1904 in Los Angeles.
-When he was two, the family moved to Japan, where Noguchi developed his life-long appreciation and love of nature.
-Fearing the consequences of growing-up as a biracial child in Japan, Noguchi’s mother enrolled her son in an American high-school, only joining him in the United States a few years later.
+When he was two, the family moved to Japan, where Noguchi developed his life-long appreciation for and love of nature.
+Fearing the consequences of growing up as a biracial child in Japan, Noguchi’s mother sent her son back to the United States and enrolled him in American schooling.

-The rest of the twenties and the following decade were a time during which Noguchi explored his artistic expression, traveling and his lvoe for nature.
+For the rest of the twenties and the decade that followed, Noguchi traveled and explored his artistic expression and love for nature.
 This period of discovery, however, was halted by his voluntary entry into a Japanese relocation camp in Arizona from 1941-1942.
-(Living on the East Coast, Noguchi was not required to enter the camp, but chose to because he thought he could make life more comfortable by creating recreational spaces and landscape projects.
-Noguchi left the camp after none of his visualizations were realized.)
+(Living on the East Coast, Noguchi was not required to enter the camp, but chose to because he thought he could make life more comfortable for those detained by creating recreational spaces and landscape projects.
+Noguchi left the camp after none of his visions could be realized.)

-In 1949, after having a solo show in the Egan Gallery in New York, Noguchi left the United States again on a fellowship from the Bolligen Foundation.
-Traveling to France, England, Spain, italy, Greeze, Egypt, India, Cambodia and Indonesia, Noguchi used this journey to learn more about stones, historic monuments and primitive architecutre.
-This experience caused Noguchi to become more interest in the relationship between sculpture and architecture, reinforcing his notion that sculpture should play an integral role in society.
+After a solo show at Egan Gallery in New York, Noguchi left the United States again in 1949 with a fellowship from the Bollingen Foundation.
+Traveling to several countries across Europe and Asia, Noguchi learned more about stones, historic monuments, and ancient architectures.
+Noguchi’s interest in the relationship between sculpture and architecture grew from this experience, and reinforced his own notion that sculpture should play an integral role in society.

-During the fifties, Noguchi was briefly married to Japanese film start Yoshiko Yamaguchi.
-It was also during this decade that Noguchi began to focus more on architectural sculpture, resulting in the design and building of bridges, gardens, and monuments.
-He also developed his paper laterns, which he named Araki (Japanese for illumination.)
+During the fifties, Noguchi was in a brief marriage with Chinese-Japanese film star Yoshiko Yamaguchi.
+It was also during this decade that Noguchi began to focus more on architectural sculpture.
+In addition to designing and building bridges, gardens, and monuments, Noguchi also developed his paper lanterns, which he named Araki (Japanese for “illumination”).